colindjk/VTAccounts/README.md

+# VTAccounts
-VTAccounts: Bookkeeping @ Virginia Tech
+_Payment manager for Virginia Tech CS Department_

-API: Running on a Python Django backend with a React JavaScript frontend, the VTAccounts API keeps track of accounts, employees, payments, salaries, as well as fringe and indirect rates.
+API: Running on a Python Django backend with a React JavaScript frontend, the VTAccounts API keeps track of accounts, funds (AKA fiscal accounts), employees, payments, salaries, as well as fringe and indirect rates.

 The given data can be separated into to types,